mvysny/karibu-dsl/README.md

 #### More complex examples:

-* More complex form: see the example project for details @todo link for v8 and v7-compat forms
+* More complex form: see the example [FormView](example-v8/src/main/kotlin/com/github/vok/karibudsl/example/form/FormView.kt) for details
 * A Grid example: see the example project for details @todo link for v8 and v7-compat forms

 #### Simple popups